-A trip to Paris on the Eurostar might be the best way to indulge yourself in a French café experience, but what’s the next best thing?
-A trip to King’s Cross for this endearing little café, a mere boule’s-throw from the Eurostar terminal.
-Aux Pains de Papy already has a loyal following of office workers seeking their daily bread and satisfying lunchtime sandwiches, but it’s also worth seeking out patisserie and boulangerie.
+A trip to Paris on the Eurostar might be the best way to indulge in an ooh-la-la French café experience, but what’s the next best thing?
+A trip to King’s Cross and a visit to this endearing little café – a mere boule’s-throw from the Eurostar terminal.
+Aux Pains de Papy already has a loyal following of office workers seeking their daily bread and satisfying lunchtime sandwiches, but it’s also worth seeking out for patisserie and boulangerie.